alex2276564/PermGuard/README.md

 ## 🛡️ Security Benefits

-### How PermGuard Protects Against Advanced Attacks:
+### How PermGuard Protects Against Advanced Attacks

 1. **Brute Force Attacks:** By removing permissions upon login, it prevents unauthorized access even if someone gains temporary access to an admin account.